wei170/wei170.github.io-hugo/content/blog/coursera/ml/ml-stanford-4.md

 \end{align}
 $$

-THen, our resulting hypothesis for one set of inputs looks like:
+Then, our resulting hypothesis for one set of inputs looks like:
 $$
 h\_\Theta(x) = \begin{bmatrix}
   0 \newline